Visions of Atlantis: Line-up changes and The Deep & the Dark (2013–2019)

-On 6 December 2013, Visions of Atlantis announced on their Facebook page that most of the line-up was parting ways with Visions of Atlantis, leaving the only remaining and founding member Thomas Caser on drums.
+On 6 December 2013, Visions of Atlantis announced on their Facebook page that most of the line-up was parting ways with the band, leaving the only remaining and founding member Caser on drums.
 This decision was mostly because of a desire from the parting members to play their own style of music, whilst the band was orientating to go back to its classic style.
-Thus, it welcomed back some of its old members: Werner Fiedler (guitars), Chris Kamper (synths), and Michael Koren (bass).
-Maxi Nil was replaced by Clémentine Delauney, and Mario Plank by Siegfried Samer.
-Michael Koren was replaced by Herbert Glos on bass in late 2017, and Werner Fiedler by Christian Douscha at the same time.
-Chris Kamper left the band in 2015.
+Thus, it welcomed back some of its old members: Fiedler (guitars), Kamper (synths), and Michael Koren (bass).
+Nil was replaced by Clémentine Delauney, and Plank by Siegfried Samer.
+Koren was replaced by Herbert Glos on bass in late 2017, and Fiedler by Christian Douscha at the same time.
+Kamper left the band in 2015.

 Their sixth studio album The Deep & the Dark was released on 16 February 2018.

 Wanderers and Pirates (2019–present)

 Michele Guaitoli joined the band as the male vocalist in 2018.

-After extensive tours with Serenity and Kamelot as well as several festival shows in 2018, the band released their first live album The Deep & the Dark Live @ Symphonic Metal Nights on 16 February 2019, which featured new male lead singer Michele Guaitoli (from Italian symphonic metal band Temperance) sharing lead vocal duty with Siegfried Samer, the former having permanently replaced the latter at the end of the Symphonic Metal Nights IV tour in late 2018.
+After extensive tours with Serenity and Kamelot as well as several festival shows in 2018, the band released their first live album The Deep & the Dark Live @ Symphonic Metal Nights on 16 February 2019, which featured new male lead singer Michele Guaitoli (from Italian symphonic metal band Temperance) sharing lead vocal duty with Samer, the former having permanently replaced the latter at the end of the Symphonic Metal Nights IV tour in late 2018.

 The band released their seventh studio album Wanderers on 30 August 2019 via Napalm Records.
-The album again featured Clémentine Delauney and Michele Guaitoli sharing lead vocal duties.
+The album again featured Delauney and Guaitoli sharing lead vocal duties.

 During the pandemic in 2020, Visions of Atlantis released their first live DVD / Blu-ray with the title A Symphonic Journey To Remember on 30 October.
 The show was recorded at Bang-Your-Head festival in Germany back in 2019 together with the Bohemian Symphony Orchestra of Prague.

 The band released their eighth studio album Pirates on 13 May 2022.
 This album took Visions of Atlantis to a higher level than before.
 With more orchestral arrangements and choirs, the band not only fascinated the fans but also received a great response from the press.
 The first official fan club VoA Sailors has existed since 29 August 2022.

 The band released their ninth studio album Pirates II – Armada on 5 July 2024.
 Prior to the album's release, the band released three singles, "Armada", "Monsters", and "Tonight I'm Alive".
 Like its predecessor, the new record was highly praised by the press.

+On 18 December 2025, the band alongside Warkings released a collaborative single, "Pirates & Kings".